 Building respect and trust in any canine, starts the moment you bring him into your home.

-If you are committed to forming a respectful relationship with your canine companion, a lifelong bond forms.
-Whether he’s a young puppy, an adolescent or an ageing canine, a partnership of mutual respect, understanding and trust will formulate.
+Committ yourself to forming a respectful relationship with your canine companion, and a lifelong bond of trust and respect will form.
+Whether he’s a young puppy, an adolescent or an ageing canine, a special partnership of understanding will formulate.

 Don’t sit back and wait and watch your furry friend, engage with him, become pro-active in everything he does.
 Take the leadership role, become his pack leader by giving him direction, rewarding him for good behaviour and correcting him when he makes mistakes [a correction could be an assertive voice tone ‘uh’ or ‘no’].
 If he is on lead, a short sharp tug on the lead across your body.

 No rolled up newspapers, smacking, hitting or kicking.
 These methods are well and truely out of date, all they do is have your dog fearful of you and your actions, he won't trust you.

 Don’t allow your puppy or mature dog to ignore your direction and commands.
 One command from you, your dog must follow the guidance on the first command, don’t nag, whether its' name recognition, a sit stay etc. one command only.